Dudam-Neeraj-Dattu/my-lovecppdsa-journey/docs/00-Welcome/002-motivation.md

 1. **Tracking Progress:** With hundreds of problems spread across various topics, it was difficult to keep track of what I had completed and what remained.
 2. **Finding Community:** I often found myself scrolling through YouTube comments, where people searching for fellow learners to discuss problems with—a study buddy on the same journey.

-After six months of daily DSA practice, and a brief break for my spring semester, I realized I could address these very challenges.
+After six months of daily DSA practice, and a brief break after my spring semester, I realized I could address these very challenges.
 I had always wanted to build a real-world application that solved a genuine problem, and this was my opportunity.
 That’s when the idea for **LoveCppDSA** was born.

 Here is the original synopsis I wrote down when the idea first came to me: